Manishearth/manishearth.github.io/source/_posts/2017-02-26-clarifying-misconceptions-about-shattered.markdown

 _a_ collision, over finding a colliding alternate input for a known input.

 SHA-1 is one such hash function.
-It's been known for a while that it's insecure, and the industry has largely moved off of it, but it's still used,
+It's been known for a while that it's insecure, and the industry has largely moved off of it, but it's still used, so it can still be a problem.

  [zkp]: http://manishearth.github.io/blog/2016/03/05/exploring-zero-knowledge-proofs/